-Can I bring an x-ray slip from another x-ray clinic?
+Can I bring a referral from another radiology provider?

 Yes.
 We understand that many of our clients have attended our clinic before, or would like the friendly family-owned service you cannot get elsewhere.
 So, we accept any x-ray slip, provided we do that type of x-ray.
 See our services here.